-Every donation makes a difference to the AGW as we work to serve the Windsor-Essex region through high-quality exhibitions and educational programming.
+Every donation makes a difference to AWE as we work to serve the Windsor-Essex region through high-quality exhibitions and educational programming.
 There are many ways to donate, and receipts are issued as per the Gallery’s Donations and Gift Planning Policy (2018).

-You may also wish to donate to the AGW as part of the Gallery’s Annual Appeal, one of our fundraising pillars led by the AGW Board Chair.
+You may also wish to donate to AWE as part of the Gallery’s Annual Appeal, one of our fundraising pillars led by AWE's Board Chair.
 Lead donors and supporters are key to the success of this appeal, and donations are gratefully accepted any time of the year.
-Please contact Catharine M. Mastin to learn more.

-The AGW Collection has been formed thanks to the generosity of its donors.
-Please see the Collection page to learn more about donating art to the AGW.
+The AWE Collection has been formed thanks to the generosity of its donors.
+Please see the Collection page to learn more about donating art to AWE.

-Leaving a legacy is another way to support the AGW.
+Leaving a legacy is another way to support AWE.
 If you would like to plan a long-term gift, you have many options.
-Below, I share with you the story of the late Dr. Lois Smedick, who named the AGW as a beneficiary in her life insurance policy.
-With this gift the AGW was able to establish a Contemporary Art Acquisitions Fund Endowment in her memory.
-This will enable us to develop the AGW Collection in the years to come.
+Below, we share with you the story of the late Dr. Lois Smedick, who named AWE (formerly known as the Art Gallery of Windsor, or AGW) as a beneficiary in her life insurance policy.
+With this gift, AWE was able to establish a Contemporary Art Acquisitions Fund Endowment in her memory.
+This will enable us to develop the AWECollection in the years to come.
 Our first purchase from the fund was the plasma-cut steel sculpture Home Fires (2007) by Ottawa artist Anna Frlan.
-Below are my remarks from Dr. Smedick’s memorial.
+Below are remarks from Dr. Smedick’s memorial.
 You, too, can leave a legacy.
-For more information, please contact Dr. Catharine M. Mastin, Executive Director, email@example.com

 Remembering Dr. Lois K. Smedick, Patron, Community Citizen and Feminist